getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 ## Integrations

 *Integrations* extend the functionality of the SDK for some common frameworks and libraries.
-They can be seen as plugins that extend the functionality of the Sentry SDK.
-Integrations are configured by a call to `sentry_sdk.init`.
-Any default integration not in the list is automatically added unless `default_integrations` is set to `False`.
+Similar to plugins, they extend the functionality of the Sentry SDK.
+A call to `sentry_sdk.init` configures integrations.
+Unless you set `default_integrations` to `False`, Sentry automatically adds any default integration not in the list below.

 ### Web Frameworks